 The Region has 300,000 hectares of hillcountry land at risk of moderate to severe erosion.
-In the severe storm events of February 2004, huge quantities of soil poured off the hills of the middle catchments west of the Ruahine Ranges and into waterways such as the Whanganui, Rangitikei, Oroua and Pohangina rivers.
+In the severe storm events of February 2004, huge quantities of soil poured off the hills of the middle catchments west of the Ruahine Ranges and into some waterwaysbodies such as the Whanganui, Rangitikei, Oroua and Pohangina fRivers.
 Many areas of the Region were badly affected, with severe hillside scarring and valley in-filling often reported in national media coverage.

-Implementation of a Sustainable Land Use Initiative on highly erodible land within the Region in combination with rules where appropriate.
+Implementation of a Sustainable Land Use Initiative on highly erodible hillcountry land that is vulnerable to erosion1 within the Region in combination with rules where appropriate.
 The initiative is underpinned by the development of whole farm business plans.
 These voluntary plans provide paddock-scale best land management advice while optimising economic return to the landowner.
 The first whole farm business plan was piloted on a farm in the Pohangina Valley in 2005 and the programme is currently being rolled out in priority areas.